LMU change has been formalized and complimentary pre-implementation data collection (field plot & LiDAR data) has been completed.

 hectares under restoration

-total tree restoration
+total restoration potential

 The project partners closely with local landowners, indigenous tribes and non-profit project developer Natureza Bela to honor local traditions and plant vegetation native to the Atlantic Forest region.